 Polycystic Ovarian Syndrome (PCOS) has been observed only among a few women with Polycystic Kidney Disease (PKD).
 This emphasises the fact that the medical conditions are not related.
 However, women with chronic kidney disease may experience irregular periods.
 Menstruation may even stop once the woman starts undergoing dialysis.

 Over-The-Counter Supplements For Kidney Diseases

 Nutritional supplements are not regulated by the FDA (Food and Drug Administration).
 Hence, many of these supplements may not offer you the desired results.
 In reality, they may prove to be dangerous for you, especially for those who have kidney diseases.
-There is no one-size-fits-all for nutritional supplements.
+There are no one-size-fits-all nutritional supplements.
 What may have suited some well might not be the best solution for others.
 For instance, supplements for bodybuilding, weight loss, and those that are meant for boosting energy are generally not recommended for kidney disease or failure.
 Even some herbal products may not only harm your kidneys but may aggravate a kidney condition.

 Kidney Donation Procedures In India

 There are two processes by which you can donate your kidney in India:

 In this process, you—the living donor—has to undergo certain medical tests to confirm whether you are medically compatible with the recipient.
 Only after all the tests confirm that you are compatible with the recipient can you get a nod on the transplant.

 2. The Deceased Donation Process

 The deceased donor is usually someone who has suffered a brain haemorrhage or has had a fatal head injury.
 Once they have been declared brain stem dead by healthcare experts and the donor’s family gives consent, the organ retrieval process can begin and the kidneys can be redirected to the next person on the transplant list.